 A Cool, Hip Place to Eat

 After getting seated at a table, I immediately ordered a Stella Artois to sip on while I perused the menu.
-With my mind still set on pasta, I opted for the Bar Steak as an appetizer and The Pasta of The Day (or "Pasta di Giorno" to my Italian friends) for the main course.
+With my mind still set on pasta, I opted for the Bar Steak from the restaurant's tapas menu as an appetizer and The Pasta of The Day (or "Pasta di Giorno" to my Italian friends) for the main course.
 For my wine, I went with the pinot grigio from Tomasso that proved to be a nice complement.

 The Bar Steak is nothing more than slices of beef tenderloin swimming in what I believe (correct me if I'm wrong) was olive oil and garnished with arugula.
 Accompanied with potato chips (or "gaufrettes" to the high brow folks who would never eat snack foods), the Bar Steak was a nice prequel to the main course.
 The taste was similar to pan-seared roast beef without the overseasoning of salt.
 The meat was nicely tenderized, which made chewing it with the arugula a delight.
 After I finished it, I was anxious to get to the main course.

 The Pasta of The Day that I had was cheese ravioli in a veal cream sauce.
 I asked my server what the entrée was called, and she said that it didn't have a name.
 I really liked the sauce, for it tasted like it had a little bit of vinegar (or white cooking wine) in it, and it was pretty meaty.
 With the pinot grigio, the ravioli was really good and it satisfied my appetite.
 I liked the sauce so much that I tried to eat the rest of it after I finished the ravioli (should've gotten a spoon).
 In all, I thought it was a good menu choice because for a non-Italian restaurant, the chefs at the Beauty Shop seem to know what they're doing.